openstack-archive/fuel-plugin-nsxv/doc/user/source/usage.rst

 During creation of external network for tenants you must specify physical network (``--provider:physical_network`` parameter) that will be used to carry VM traffic into physical network segment.
-For Neutron with NSX plugin this parameter must be set to MoRef ID of portgroup which provides connectivity to NSX Edge nodes.
+For Neutron with NSX plugin this parameter must be set to MoRef ID of portgroup which provides connectivity with physical network to NSX edge nodes.

 .. code-block:: bash

   $ neutron net-create External --router:external --provider:physical_network network-222

-Starting from version 2.0.0 plugin enables Neutron load balancing functionality and enables it in OpenStack dashboard (Horizon).
+Starting from version 2.0.0 plugin enables Neutron load balancing functionality and enables it in OpenStack dashboard.

 .. note::